tortlepp/SimpleTaskList/README.md

 Why does SimpleTaskList not launch on Linux?
 --------------------------------------------
 JavaFX was used to create the user interface of SimpleTaskList.
-Unfortunately this feature is not included in the OpenJDK, which is usually installed when you use the package manager of your distribution.
-Please install and activate the original [Oracle Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) instead.
+The OpenJDK, which is usually installed when you use the package manager of your distribution, usually does not contain JavaFX.
+You have to install OpenJFX as well in order to get JavaFX support.
+If OpenJFX is not available for your distribution, please install and activate the original [Oracle Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) instead.

 Where does the Setup install SimpleTaskList?
 --------------------------------------------